opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (1) For the purposes of the following paragraphs:

-(a) “personal data” shall have the same meaning as defined in the Personal Data Protection Act 2012 (Act No. 26 of 2012); and
+: (a) “personal data” shall have the same meaning as defined in the Personal Data Protection Act 2012 (Act No. 26 of 2012); and

-(b) “data subject” means a person whose personal data appears in any document filed in the Registry or an electronic cause book or register maintained by the Registry.
+: (b) “data subject” means a person whose personal data appears in any document filed in the Registry or an electronic cause book or register maintained by the Registry.

-Consent to collection, use or disclosure of personal data
+***Consent to collection, use or disclosure of personal data***

 (2) Consent to the collection, use or disclosure of personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar need not be obtained.

 (3) Pursuant to Order 60, Rule 2 of the Rules of Court, the Registrar may compile and maintain electronic cause books and registers by extracting information, including personal data, contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar.

-Access to personal data
+***Access to personal data***

-(4) <span style="font-weight: bold;">Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar</span>.
+(4) **Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar**.
 A data subject who wishes to access his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar must comply with the applicable provisions in the Rules of Court and these Practice Directions relating to the access to and inspection of case files.
 A data subject shall not be entitled to request information about the ways in which his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar has been used or disclosed.

-(5) <span style="font-weight: bold;">Contained in electronic cause books and registers maintained by the Registry.</span>  A data subject who wishes to access his personal data contained in any electronic cause book or register must conduct a search through the Electronic Filing Service at a service bureau or at the Legal Registry and shall pay the fees prescribed by Appendix B to the Rules of Court.
+(5) **Contained in electronic cause books and registers maintained by the Registry.**  A data subject who wishes to access his personal data contained in any electronic cause book or register must conduct a search through the Electronic Filing Service at a service bureau or at the Legal Registry and shall pay the fees prescribed by Appendix B to the Rules of Court.
 A data subject shall not be entitled to request information about the ways in which his personal data contained in any electronic cause book or register has been used or disclosed.

 Correction of personal data

-(6) <span style="font-weight: bold;">Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar</span>.
+(6) **Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar**.
 A data subject who wishes to correct any error or omission in his personal data in any document filed with, served on, delivered or otherwise conveyed to the Registrar must comply with the applicable provisions in the Rules of Court and these Practice Directions relating to the amendment of the relevant document.

-(7) <span style="font-weight: bold;">Contained in electronic cause books and registers maintained by the Registry</span>.
+(7) **Contained in electronic cause books and registers maintained by the Registry**.
 A data subject who wishes to correct any error or omission of his personal data in any electronic cause book or register maintained by the Registry shall comply with the following procedure:

-(a) The request to correct the error or omission must be made in writing by the data subject or by his solicitor, together with the reason for the requested correction.
+: (a) The request to correct the error or omission must be made in writing by the data subject or by his solicitor, together with the reason for the requested correction.
 The request must clearly identify the record and the personal data to be corrected;

-(b) If the data subject is not represented, his identity card number should also be included in the request and a copy of his identify card should be provided; and
+: (b) If the data subject is not represented, his identity card number should also be included in the request and a copy of his identify card should be provided; and

-(c) The following documents should accompany the request:
+: (c) The following documents should accompany the request:

-(i) recent copy of the record identifying the error or omission; and
+: (i) recent copy of the record identifying the error or omission; and

-(ii) supporting document(s) to substantiate the proposed correction.
+: (ii) supporting document(s) to substantiate the proposed correction.

-<span>(8) Where a correction is made pursuant to a request under sub-paragraph (7), any information that is licensed for use under paragraph 24(11) will be updated accordingly with the corrected personal data.</span>
+(8) Where a correction is made pursuant to a request under sub-paragraph (7), any information that is licensed for use under paragraph 24(11) will be updated accordingly with the corrected personal data.

 ## 25\.
 Instruments creating power of attorney

-(1) <span id="Sub-para_1"></span>To deposit an instrument creating a power of attorney under Order 60, Rule 6 of the Rules of Court, the instrument and other supporting documents, if any, are to be filed, served, delivered or otherwise conveyed to the Court through the Electronic Filing Service or the service bureau.
+(1) To deposit an instrument creating a power of attorney under Order 60, Rule 6 of the Rules of Court, the instrument and other supporting documents, if any, are to be filed, served, delivered or otherwise conveyed to the Court through the Electronic Filing Service or the service bureau.

 (2) The directions set out in sub-paragraph (1) will also apply to a party who wishes to file a document which alters the powers created in an instrument that is filed, served, delivered or otherwise conveyed to the Court on or after 28 May 2002.
 If the document relates to an instrument that is presented for deposit before 28 May 2002, the document must be filed manually in hard copy form.

-(3) <span id="Sub-para_3"></span>The Legal Registry of the Supreme Court will not accept a document named as a deed of revocation if the deed only seeks to partially revoke the powers created in an instrument.
+(3) The Legal Registry of the Supreme Court will not accept a document named as a deed of revocation if the deed only seeks to partially revoke the powers created in an instrument.

-(4) <span id="Sub-para_4"></span>Where the instrument creating a power of attorney is executed by a corporation and the corporation does not have a common seal, an affidavit in support of the application under Order 60, Rule 6 should be filed on behalf of the corporation:
+(4) Where the instrument creating a power of attorney is executed by a corporation and the corporation does not have a common seal, an affidavit in support of the application under Order 60, Rule 6 should be filed on behalf of the corporation:

-(a) to affirm the requirements for a valid execution of the power of attorney in accordance with the laws and practices of the corporation’s country of incorporation; and
+: (a) to affirm the requirements for a valid execution of the power of attorney in accordance with the laws and practices of the corporation’s country of incorporation; and

-(b) to satisfy the Court that the requirements have been complied with.
+: (b) to satisfy the Court that the requirements have been complied with.

 (5) A party may rely on the same affidavit in a subsequent filing of separate instruments on behalf of the same corporation by indicating on the top right hand corner of the instrument the following statement: “Reference is made to affidavit of \[name\] filed on \[date\] in PA No. (xxxxxx) of (xxxx).”